Kimi450/ubuntu_server/README.md

       - Go to ``Settings > General``
       - Set Authentication to `Forms (Login Page)`
       - Set username and password for access
+    - Add `FlareSolverr` service as a proxy, refer to [this](https://trash-guides.info/Prowlarr/prowlarr-setup-flaresolverr/) guide for help
+      - Go to ``Settings > Indexers``
+      - Add a new proxy for `FlareSolverr`
+        - Add a tag to it, for example `flaresolverr`
+          - **NOTE:** This tag needs to be used for any indexer that needs to bypass CloudFlare and DDoS-Gaurd protection
+        - The default host will be `http://flaresolverr:8191/`
     - Follow the [official Quick Start Guide](https://wiki.servarr.com/prowlarr/quick-start-guide)
       - Add all the indexers you wish to use, some good ones listed below.
 Find more indexers on [Prowlarr's Supported Indexers page](https://wiki.servarr.com/prowlarr/supported-indexers).
         - Standard